Logarithmic motivic homotopy theory: K -theory of fs log schemes

 The main goal of this section is to construct a logarithmic $K$-theory spectrum $\logKGL$ in $\inflogSH^\Adm(S)$ for any regular scheme $S$ (see Definition \ref{K-theory.16}), and show that there is an equivalence

 in $\inflogSH^\Adm(S)$.
 Here the pointed log motivic space $\bbL_{sNis,\boxx\cup \Adm}\Z\times \Gr$ can be viewed as a logarithmic replacement for the infinite Grassmannian employed by Morel-Voevodsky \cite{MV}.
 Our proof of the equivalence \eqref{K-theory.0.2} uses the singular functor $\Sing$ discussed in \S\ref{subsection:applicationsSing}.
-This is the root cause for assuming that $S$ is a regular scheme in \eqref{K-theory.0.2}.
+This is the main reason for assuming that $S$ is a regular scheme in \eqref{K-theory.0.2}.
 At the end of this section, we will compare our logarithmic $K$-theory with Niziol's $K$-theories of fs log schemes defined in \cite{MR2452875}.
-Elementary computations verify that the two theories are different.
+Elementary computations show that the two theories are different.

-The main application of the above-mentioned result will be discuss in \S\ref{subsection:logtrace}, where we will use the geometric representability of logarithmic $K$-theory for constructing a logarithmic cyclotomic trace map, as a morphism internal to our motivic homotopy theory.
+The main application of the above-mentioned result will be discussed in \S\ref{subsection:logtrace}, where we will use the geometric representability of logarithmic $K$-theory for constructing a logarithmic cyclotomic trace map, as a morphism internal to our motivic homotopy theory.
 Note that the corresponding construction would dramatically fail in $\mathcal{SH}(S)$.

 \begin{rmk}Let $\Kth\in \infPsh(\Sch_{noeth},\infSpt)$ denote the Bass $K$-theory presheaf of spectra.
 If $X\in \Sch$, then

 for all integers $n$, where $\Kth_n(X)$ is the $n$th Bass $K$-group of perfect complexes on $X$.